Shivkmg/CODSOFT/README.md

 # CODSOFT_WEB_DEVELOPMENT_INTERNSHIP
-I have completed all task which given for my internship as aweb developer at codsoft.
+I have completed all task which given for my internship as a web developer at @Codesoft

 LEVEL 1 :-